Heavy fighting rocks Libyan capital as rival militia battle

 Toyota trucks mounted with anti-aircraft guns arrived in several parts of Tripoli, opening fire as they tried to storm the eastern Suq al-Juma district, witnesses said.
 Panicked diners ran for cover, while drivers abandoned their cars.

-Rival militiamen fired rocket-propelled grenades (RPGs) at the attackers from a bridge, witnesses said.
+Rival militiamen fought back, firing rocket-propelled grenades (RPGs) from a bridge.
 Heavy shooting could be also heard in at least three other districts close to the foreign ministry, state television building and embassies.
-Gunmen were seen loading anti-aircraft guns mounted on trucks near the ministry.

 The conflict started on Tuesday when rival gunmen battled for almost four hours.
-Three people were wounded and one, a leader of a Misrata militia, later died - prompting the revenge attack as news of his death spread on Facebook, the source said.
+Three people were wounded and one, a leader of a Misrata militia, later died - prompting the revenge attack as news of his death spread on Facebook.

 A militia on government payroll had initially arrested the driver of a car without number plates and detained him briefly in a security office in Suq al-Juma.
 He later came back with friends in armed militia cars, triggering clashes.

-Although embassies and ministries have been attacked before in Tripoli, the capital generally has been spared the violence seen in the eastern city Benghazi, where assassinations and bombings occur almost daily.

-As fighting spread through Tripoli, residents carrying guns and RPGs rushed out of their houses searching for the attackers.
-Others set up several checkpoints to stop more militiamen entering central parts of the capital.
+As fighting spread through the capital, residents carrying guns and RPGs rushed out of their houses searching for the attackers.
+Others set up several checkpoints to stop more militiamen entering central parts of Tripoli.

 “They’re stopping any car from Misrata,” one resident told Reuters, while anti-aircraft rounds flew overhead.